DanielMorsing/CV/README.md

 Work Experience
 -----------
+- 2020 July - Present: Freelance video producer
+	Shifted focus to the video space.
+While it doesn't seem tech focused on the surface, in the course of my work, I developed and administered bulk storage solutions, coded custom h.264 video solutions and developed embedded electronics to control my video production equipment.

 - 2019 August - 2020 May: Cloud Infrastructure Engineer at Pusher.

 	Pusher is a company that develops a platform for one-to-many real-time communications using websockets.
 My role at Pusher was developing and being on-call for our custom Kubernetes clusters, providing guidance to our developers and cost-optimizing our existing cloud infrastructure.